OpenCTI-Platform/connectors/external-import/socprime/README.md

 # OpenCTI SOC Prime Connector

-The OpenCTI SOC Prime connector can be used to import Sigma rules from the SOC Prime Platform.
+The OpenCTI SOC Prime connector can be used to import rules (indicators) from the SOC Prime Platform.
 The connector leverages the SOC Prime Continuous Content Management API to get the rules.